 Implementing mechanical controls such as trapping or weeding

-Excluding pests by performing structural repair and maintenance (sealing gaps around plumbing, wall outlets and switch plates; caulking cracks and gaps in and around the property, etc.)
+Excluding pests by performing structural repair and maintenance (sealing gaps around plumbing, wall outlets, and switch plates; caulking cracks and gaps in and around the property, etc.)

 Modifying behavior to prevent insect and rodent problems (properly storing garbage containers, vacuuming, and sweeping floors and furniture frequently, moving wood away from the house, etc.)

 If you own or operate a business you know how critical it is to protect your brand and product from insects and rodents.
 Left unaddressed, pests can have a negative impact on your reputation and your revenue.
 Integrated Pest Management is a common sense way for businesses to address pest problems while minimizing the unnecessary use of chemicals.
-With a focus on inspection, identification and treatment, our pest professionals will develop a pest management plan for your facility that includes behavior modification, pest exclusion and pesticide treatments when necessary.
+With a focus on inspection, identification, and treatment, our pest professionals will develop a pest management plan for your facility that includes behavior modification, pest exclusion, and pesticide treatments when necessary.

-Before you begin your search for a pest control company in your area who practices Integrated Pest Management, make sure you understand what IPM is.
+Before you begin your search for a pest control company in your area that practices Integrated Pest Management, make sure you understand what IPM is.
 Remember you are looking for a comprehensive solution to your pest problem that includes inspection, identification, and treatment.